lydiaritchie/react-recipes-app/README.md

 # React Recipes App

-Web application to manage recipes.
+Practice application to manage recipes.
+Using react state to add, edit and delete recipies.
+Formatted CSS with flexbox.
-Add, edit, delete recipies.

 Coded with JavaScript, CSS, HTML using React.